Smiling Improves Metabolism

 Findings revealed that all smiling participants, regardless of whether they were aware of smiling, had lower heart rates during stress recovery than the neutral group did, with a slight advantage for those with Duchenne smiles…findings show that there are both physiological and psychological benefits from maintaining positive facial expressions during stress.

-There is plenty of good evidence showing that the substances which rise in the body when metabolism is interfered with and when stress is high, promote the growth and spread of cancer.
+There is plenty of good evidence showing that the substances which rise in the body when stress is high and metabolism is interfered with promote the growth and spread of cancer.

-Based on this knowledge, it is likely that lowering stress is a useful approach to assisting with any kind of cancer treatment methodology, even the very dangerous ones.
+Based on this knowledge, it is likely that lowering stress is a helpful approach to assisting with any cancer treatment methodology, even the hazardous ones.

-Again, you don’t have to feel like smiling or laughing to benefit, and the more you practice, the better you get at it, and the easier and more natural and genuine it becomes.
+Again, you don’t have to feel like smiling or laughing to benefit, and the more you practice, the better you get at it, and the more accessible and more natural and genuine it becomes.

 Laughter and Stress Relief in Cancer Patients: A Pilot Study; Evid Based Complement Alternat Med.
 2015; 2015: 864739.